 People are hungry for video content.
 It is engaging and viewers tend to retain 95% of the message when they watch a video as compared to 10% when they read a text.
 What’s more - by 2019, it is expected that the global internet traffic from videos will make 80% of all internet traffic!

 #16 Live Internet video will account for 13 percent of Internet video traffic by 2021.

 In 2016, Buffer ran a survey where they found out that 42% marketers want to create more live videos.
 The reason is pretty simple.
 On Facebook, users spend 3x more time watching live videos than when it’s no longer live.
 Even a Livestream survey revealed that live videos are going to trend because respondents preferred it over social media posts and blog posts.
 What more proof do we need, eh?

 #17 Content marketing costs 62% less than traditional marketing.

 Inexperienced marketers propagate a myth that content marketing is expensive when the opposite is true.
 However, the good news is that not only is it a cheaper option but it also generates 3x as many leads as traditional marketing!

 #18 Conversion rates are six times higher (2.9%) for companies and brands using content marketing than those that aren’t (0.5%).

 Source: Aberdeen Group

 Marketing goals can’t be achieved overnight.
-Marketers understand that their content marketing efforts will pay off if they adopt a more holistic approach and align content to both the buyer’s persona and the stage buyers are at in their journey.
+Marketers understand that their content marketing efforts will pay off through increased leads and revenue if they adopt a more holistic approach and align content to both the buyer’s persona and the stage buyers are at in their journey.
 You should follow the suit and don’t give up too soon.
-It’s only after a period of time that you will familiarize your prospects with your brand and boost conversions.
+It’s only after a period of time that you will familiarize your prospects with your brand and increase conversion rate.